EricMenetre/NPL/README.md

 * **clean.sd**: This function aims at cleaning the data from the extreme latencies (according to a certain number of SD).
 It creates an array of values without the values above and under the mean of each group.
 * **clean.subj.group**: This function is very similar to the previous one but aims at detecting if the average latencies of a subject are extreme compared to the rest of the group without this subject.
 * **date.banner**: This simple function based on the bannerCommenter package creates a banner including the date and the day to keep track of the code.
+* **exp_plots_LMM**: The function creates useful plots to investigate the data before undergoing linear mixed models analyses.
+* **LMM_check**: Once a linear mixed model is fitted, this function checks if the postulates of the model are respected.

 #### For EEG analyses